lindzeyn/unix-deadlock-checker/README.md

 * Numerical IDs for processes and files are not the same thing as process names and file names.
 * To keep the output legible, do not print absolute paths of files, just output their local file names.
-* When going from Step 6 to Step 1, new processes might have kicked up, so we need to update the list of the userspace processes that are actively reading/writing/waiting on any locked file (just don't print this list again).
+* When going from Step 7 to Step 1, new processes might have introduced, so we need to update the list of the userspace processes that are actively reading/writing/waiting on any locked file (just don't print this list again).

 ## Grading

-If your program does not compile or produce an executable called <tt>ddeadlock</tt> after running <tt>make</tt> on the provided <tt>Makefile</tt>, then you will receive a zero.
+If your program does not compile or produce an executable called <tt>ddeadlock</tt> after running <tt>make</tt> on the provided <tt>Makefile</tt>, then you will receive at most a 30.
 You will be deducted 1 point per <tt>gcc</tt> warning, so do not throw flags to suppress warnings.
 Below is a detailed rundown of how you will be evaluated on this assignment.

 ### Documentation & Style (10 points)